 Pop your email here & get the original Broke Backpacker Bible for FREE.

 Final Thoughts on the Osprey Xenith 75

-Alsas, our journey to the depths of this Osprey Xenith 75 exploration has come to an end.
+Alas, our journey to the depths of this Osprey Xenith epic review has come to an end!

 You have now seen the Osprey Xenith 75 from every angle.
 For you gear hounds and multi-day hike junkies who need to pack a few extra blocks of cheese, this is the pack for you.